 John BALDWIN was born c.1812 in Lower Mitton (Stourport), Worcestershire, and the son of Thomas and Sarah Baldwin.
 He wasn’t baptised until the age of 6 (the baptism took place as Stourport Wesleyan Methodist Church).

 John Baldwin became a boat builder and a Methodist lay preacher.
-By 1836, John had married Mary JONES from Yarpole, Herefordshire, although I haven’t been able to trace the marriage as yet.
+On 8th September 1834 he married Mary JONES from Yarpole, Herefordshire, at St Leonard’s Church, Ribbesford.
 There’s a likely baptism of Mary on FamilySearch, which gives her parents as James and Jane Jones and her baptism date as 10th March 1811.

 The family moved to Greets Green in Staffordshire sometime between 1837 and 1840 but had returned to Lower Mitton (Stourport) by about 1850.
 J Baldwin, Stourport is listed as a boat builder in the 1850 Post Office directory, and in directories of 1872 and 1878, which list him also as a grocer in the High Street.

 Local newspapers indicate that John was declared insolvent in December 1861, at which time he was living in lodgings in New Street, Stourport (the house of his brother, James) and carrying on his boat building business in the Lower Dock, Stourport.
 It is possible that John’s insolvency may be linked to the decline in Stourport’s canal trade, which was significantly affected by the opening of the Birmingham to Gloucester Railway in 1840.
 He doesn’t appear in the 1864 or 1868 trade directories but then later entries show he had diversified into the grocery business.